davies-a/dataspaces/README.md

 ## The pitch

-All too often we want to run code against a dev database, when we aren't sure it will work.
+All too often we want to run code against a dev database, when we aren't sure that code will do what we want.

-But dev databases are often full-scale replicas of production databases, making restoring from backups expensive.
+But dev databases are often replicas of production databases, making restoring from backups expensive.

 Also in the modern world our dev databases are cloud based; meaning proxies, VPNs, and so on need setting up.